opensafely/documentation/docs/ehrql-new-tutorial-5a.md

 ## Example dataset definition 5a: Handling missing values

 ### Learning objectives
+By the end of this tutorial, you should be able:

-* Understand how missing values are represented
+* to describe missing values are represented
-* Understand how to check for missing values
+* to check for missing values
-* Understand how to replace missing values
+* to replace missing values

-### Missing values
+### Full Example

 In the tutorial examples so far, all the data rows have been fully populated with values.